DLiNa/dlina.github.io/_posts/2015-06-23-The-Greatest-Chatterbox-in-German-Literature.md

 | 19  | FRANZ VON MOOR | Die Räuber                           | Schiller, Friedrich         | 57676  | 10303 | 172         | [http://dlina.github.io/8/](http://dlina.github.io/8/)   |
 | 20  | CARLOS         | Don Carlos, Infant von Spanien       | Schiller, Friedrich         | 55514  | 10444 | 333         | [http://dlina.github.io/217/](http://dlina.github.io/217/) |

-The appearance of Arno Holz and his play *Ignorabimus* seems natural, given that it's the longest play in our corpus (cf. (the corresponding blog entry](/Longest-German-Language-Theatre-Plays/)).
+The appearance of Arno Holz and his play *Ignorabimus* seems natural, given that it's the longest play in our corpus (cf. [the corresponding blog entry](/Longest-German-Language-Theatre-Plays/)).

 But let's have a closer look at the first four lines regardiong only two dramas, Arno Holz's *Ignorabimus* and Goethe's *Faust, part I*.
 Their values document quite some structural differences between the two texts, or rather, they indicate a completely different way of speaking: